News & Pointers: S-100, CP/M and related sites

 In March 2002 I corresponded with Jim Battle.
 He has an extensive Web site on the Processor Technology SOL including on line docs, software, emulators, even cassette tape files!
 A lot of effort, and I'm pleased to link to him.
 Note: he also has some NorthStar stuff as the Northstar floppy disk controller was the classic upgrade to the cassette-based Sol.
 NorthStar started out as a disk-upgrade company before they made their own S-100 system.

-Note: in Jan 2006 I've removed links that are duplicated above.
+Note: in Jan 2006 I've removed links below that were duplicated above.

 Links as of Oct 2001: